Written by Ben Bunting: BA(Hons), PGCert. Sport & Exercise Nutrition. L2 Strength & Conditioning Coach.

 Oysters might be considered a rare delicacy but they don't have to be, especially if you have low T-levels.
 Oysters are very high in zinc and zinc has a strong correlation to the regulation and increase of testosterone levels, so if you needed an excuse to eat posh oysters, this is it.
 If not, our vegan supplement can help!

 Almonds are a tree nut that is native to Iran and the Middle East, it is a very popular nut and widely cultivated.
-Almonds are extremely healthy, containing many healthy fats, antioxidants, vitamins, and minerals.
+Almonds are extremely healthy, containing many healthy fats, antioxidants, vitamins, and minerals which contribute to a healthy hormone balance.
 They can be eaten loose, with oatmeal in the morning, and in many other dishes and meals.

 As with oysters, almonds contain high levels of zinc that interact with testosterone hormones and contributes to increased levels of it.
 Since it is one of the body's essential minerals you have to find a way to get enough of it into your diet – eating almonds as a snack is an excellent viable option.